Nicky Arnstein: Third marriage

-Arnstein remained out of trouble for the rest of his life.
-He lived long enough to see himself immortalized in the 1964 Broadway musical Funny Girl, in which he was portrayed by Sydney Chaplin.
+The stage musical Funny Girl opened on Broadway in 1964, in which Arnstein was portrayed by Sydney Chaplin.
 In the musical, Arnstein is found guilty of embezzlement, has never been married to anyone but Fanny, and serves only one prison sentence – after being married for several years.
-Omar Sharif assumed the role in the 1968 film and its 1975 sequel, Funny Lady.
+Three years later, Omar Sharif assumed the role in the 1968 Barbra Streisand film and its 1975 sequel Funny Lady.